Your Journey Starts Here

 Criteria

-Our Diversity Scholarships are open to first-year law students who are:
+Our Diversity Scholarships are open to first-year law students who:

-• Committed to fostering a diverse, equitable, and inclusive legal profession; and
+• Are committed to fostering a diverse, equitable, and inclusive legal profession;

-• Committed to practicing law after graduating law school in the location in which they are applying.
+• Are committed to practicing law after graduating law school in the location for which they are applying.

 To Apply

-Our online application site for the 1L Diversity Scholarships opens in early December, and your application must be received by 11:59 pm PST on January 8, 2023 to be considered.
+Our online application site for the 2L Patent Prosecution Diversity Scholarship position in the Seattle office opens in early June, and your application must be received by 11:59 pm PDT on Sunday July 30, 2023 to be considered.
 We will review and interview candidates on a rolling basis.
-To apply, you must submit your documents online via our application site (we will not accept applications via email).
+To apply, you must submit your documents online via our our application site (we will not accept applications via email).
 Please make sure your contact information is current and that your voicemail can receive messages.
 You will need the following documents ready to upload for your application:

 • Current Resume*